stanford-crfm/helm/docs/developer_setup.md

 ## Checking in code

 The HELM repository does not allow direct modifications of the main branch.
-Instead, developers a Pull Request which must then be approved by a different person before merging into main.
+Instead, developers create a Pull Request which must then be approved by a different person before merging into main.
 Here is an example workflow:

 1. `git checkout main` to start from the main branch.
 1. `git pull origin main` to get up to date.